Finder makes money from featured partners, but editorial opinions are our own.

 However, if you're under 18, you need to work at least 30 hours per week before your employer is required to pay you super contributions.

-How often should I be getting employer contributions?
+How often should I receive employer contributions?

 The super guarantee is usually paid to employees in 4 payments across the year; however, some employers choose to pay this monthly.